NVIDIA/NeMo/docs/source/nlp/question_answering.rst

 Model Training
 --------------

-In the Question Answering Model, we are training a span prediction head on top of a pre-trained language model, such as `BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding <https://arxiv.org/abs/1810.04805>`__ :cite:`nlp-qa-devlin2018bert`.
+In the Question Answering model, we are training a span prediction head on top of a pre-trained language model, such as `BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding <https://arxiv.org/abs/1810.04805>`__ :cite:`nlp-qa-devlin2018bert`.
-Unless the user provides a pre-trained checkpoint for the language model, the language model is initialized with the pre-trained model from `HuggingFace Transformers <https://github.com/huggingface/transformers>`__.
+Unless you provide a pre-trained checkpoint for the language model, the language model is initialized with the pre-trained model from `HuggingFace Transformers <https://github.com/huggingface/transformers>`__.

-Example of model configuration file for training the model can be found at: `NeMo/examples/nlp/question_answering/conf/question_answering_squad_config.yaml <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/question_answering/conf/question_answering_squad_config.yaml>`__.
+Example of a model configuration file for training the model can be found at `NeMo/examples/nlp/question_answering/conf/question_answering_squad_config.yaml <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/question_answering/conf/question_answering_squad_config.yaml>`__.

 The specification can be grouped into three categories: